 All medications brought to the event should be in their original containers to help identify the medication.
 All personal information is removed.
 The Wilmington Police Department and New Hanover County Sheriff’s Office will be on hand to accept controlled substances.
 Medications can be prescription, over-the-counter, vitamins or herbal.
 Members of NC Harm Reduction Coalition will be present to accept unopened and used needles and syringes.
 Drive through service is available.

-For those who cannot attend Saturday’s event, New Hanover County has five permanent drop boxes for residents to safely dispose of unwanted medications.
+For those who cannot attend the upcoming event, New Hanover County has five permanent drop boxes for residents to safely dispose of unwanted medications.
 No needles or biohazard materials are accepted in the drop boxes.
 Locations include:

 NHRMC Outpatient Pharmacy

 New Hanover County Sheriff’s Office, Front Desk